Red Cross pushing for access to Syria's besieged Qusair

 EU foreign policy chief Catherine Ashton's office said she was appalled at the level of violence in and around the city, adding that there would be "no impunity for the perpetrators".

-The fighting in Syria has raised tensions in neighboring Lebanon, which suffered its own 1975-1990 civil war and whose society reflects the same sectarian divisions as its larger and once-dominant neighbor.
+The fighting in Syria has raised tensions in neighbouring Lebanon, which suffered its own 1975-1990 civil war and whose society reflects the same sectarian divisions as its larger and once-dominant neighbour.

 Overnight fighting in the northern city of Tripoli left six people dead and 38 wounded, security and medical sources said.